 Delirium tremens, also known as the DTs, is the most severe form of alcohol withdrawal.
 It’s a psychotic condition characterized by hallucinations, tremors, anxiety, and disorientation.
-While they can be a severe infection, illness, or head injury, it is most common in chronic alcoholics who, for one reason or another, have not had any alcohol for a certain period.
+While they can also be the result of a severe infection, illness, or head injury, it is most common in chronic alcoholics who, for one reason or another, have not had any alcohol for a certain period.

 Experts estimate that 7.2 percent or 17 million adults in the United States have an Alcohol Use Disorder (AUD).
 Getting sober can be one of the most difficult challenges for anyone with dependency issues, especially given the relapsing nature of this condition.
 Heavy drinkers entering treatment or stopping cold turkey face a potentially fatal withdrawal from alcohol known as Delirium Tremens (DTs).

 Withdrawal from alcohol can be physically painful, but anyone experiencing them is in the midst of a medical emergency.
 There is the danger of the cardiovascular system completely collapsing, which can result in death.
-Medical science has reduced the mortality rate from them over the past 50 years, yet anywhere from 1 to 15 percent of people who develop this condition will die.
+Medical science has reduced the mortality rate, yet anywhere from 1 to 15 percent of people who develop this condition will die.

 - Changes in mental functions

 - Sensitivity to light, touch, and sound

 They can present themselves in as little as 2 hours from the last drink but typically begin to manifest anywhere from 48 to 72 hours after the last alcohol intake.
 The symptoms seem to spike around the 5th day of detox.
 With proper medical supervision, patients can begin to recover from the condition.

 Those most at risk are chronic drinkers with a history of alcoholism for ten years or more.
 Heavy drinking is 4 to 5 pints of wine, 7 to 8 pints of beer, or one pint of liquor every day for several weeks.

 Others who are at risk can include the following: